 Two players make a up a team, one is designated the "Brain" who selects the pieces.
 The other is the "Arm" and chooses the locations where they will be played.
 The two of them do NOT communicate other than the Brain telling the Arm which piece to play next.

-A two-way game can be played by 4 players, and when playing with 4 colors, it's possible to involve 8 players, two on each color, either as 4-man teams or 2-man "individuals".
+A two-way game can be played by 4 players, and when playing with 4 colors, it's possible to involve 8 players, two on each color, either as two teams of four or four "individuals".

 A particularly fiendish way to play, in this variation, players choose their opponents' pieces for them - with the opponent deciding where they will be played.